atk4/book/en/controller/migrator.rst

 Database Migrator
 *****************

+.. note:: available in Agile Toolkit 4.3.1 or later.

 Migrator is a class which is capable of applying patches to your database.
 The migrator in Agile Toolkit is implemented in a most basic way.
 It is designed to persist migration statistics of MySQL inside database itself.